formulanano/nanocar-builder-web/CONTRIBUTING.md

 ### Building locally

-To use the provided build scripts with yarn make sure you have the latest `npm` installed on your system and then just run `npm run build`.
+To use the provided build scripts with yarn make sure you have the latest `yarn` installed on your system and then just run `yarn build`.

 ### Coding style

 Please follow the coding style of the project.
 Nanocar-Builder uses eslint, so if possible, enable linting in your editor to get real-time feedback.
-The linting rules can be run manually with the following command `npm run eslint`.
+The linting rules can be run manually with the following command `yarn run eslint`.

-You can also run `npm run prettier` to reformat the code.
+You can also run `yarn run prettier` to reformat the code.

 Finally, when you submit a pull request, they are run again by CI, but hopefully by then your code is already clean!